e-vents/markdowns/TypeScript - Basics.md

 activeHobbies.push(...hobbies);
 ````
 The same operator can be used for objects.
 Keep in mind
-that here not a pointer to the old obejct is set, but
+that here not a pointer to the old object is set, but
 instead a totally new object is created:
 ````typescript
 const person {